- Solid bamboo floor planks consist of solid bamboo fibers throughout the planks, bonded together with adhesive resins.

 Surface Scratches and Dents

-While it is true that bamboo is harder than most hardwood flooring options, it is still relatively soft and can suffer from scratches, dents, and marks caused by a variety of objects.
-Unprotected furniture legs dragged against the floor can cause gouges, and unpadded high heels can lead to nips and marks in the floor.
+While it is true that bamboo flooring is harder than most hardwood flooring options, it is still relatively soft and can suffer from scratches, dents, and marks caused by a variety of objects.
+Unprotected furniture legs dragged against the floor can cause gouges, and unpadded high heels can lead to nips and marks on the floor.
 Pet claws can also be a problem, especially if you have a large, rambunctious dog.

 Regularly sweep or vacuum the floor clean of any loose dirt or debris that may accumulate.
 When scraped across the floor, these tiny particles can tear small grooves through the surface finish.
 Over time, these blemishes give a bamboo floor an aged, worn appearance.

 Bamboo is one of the most highly renewable natural resources available.
 Unlike trees, which take upwards of 20 years to reach maturity, bamboo can be fully ripe and ready for harvest in three to five years.
-It is also recyclable, and biodegradable.
-This material it has a very low impact on the environment.
+It is also recyclable and biodegradable.
+This material has a very low impact on the environment.

 However, there are some concerns about bamboo manufacturing practices.
 In some cases, bamboo fields are planted to the exclusion of more important crops and natural vegetation.
-You also have to consider the impact of carbon-dioxide gasses released through the vehicles that transport bamboo from where it grows in Southeast Asia to the rest of the world.
+You also have to consider the impact of carbon dioxide gasses released through the vehicles that transport bamboo from where it grows in Southeast Asia to the rest of the world.

 Bamboo looks much like hardwood flooring, and it can range in color from light tan all the way to burnt brown.
 You have to be careful, however, as darker colors are achieved through a carbonization process that makes the material less hard.
 Bamboo can also be stained and painted in an endless variety of colors.

-Because it is both harder and more water resistant than wooden floors, bamboo is often a good alternative in a kitchen.
+Because it is both harder and more water-resistant than wooden floors, bamboo is often a good alternative in a kitchen.
 However, you still have to be aware of moisture, flooding, and humidity damage that can occur.